NFT Tables overview

 • value (Float64): The value of the metric recorded at the specified dt.

-• computed_at (DateTime): The timestamp when the trade was inserted to the table.
+• computed_at (DateTime): The timestamp when the trade was inserted into the table.
 This is used to track the accuracy of the metric calculation and to ensure that the most up-to-date information is available.

 There are currently 16 metrics we track: